kigster/sparkfun7SD/README.md

 }
 ```

-To switch from using Serial to I2C, simply edit the first lines:
+To switch from using Serial to I2C, simply edit the first lines.
+All other usage of the display remains unchanged.

 ```c++
 #include <Sparkfun7SD_I2C.h>
 Sparkfun7SD_I2C display7s;
 ```

-And to switch to SPI,
+And to switch to SPI:

 ```c++
 #include <Sparkfun7SD_SPI.h>